gnubeard/game-of-death/README.md

 Ybmmmd'
 ```

-A toy Game of Life implementation
+Game of Death is a toy [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) implementation implemented in Typed Racket.
 I call this a toy implementation because it's using a naive quadtree algorithm rather than the state-of-the-art Hashlife.
 However, building it taught me a bit about Typed Racket, and it was a blast to put together.

+It has some basic support for [Run Length Encoding](https://www.conwaylife.com/wiki/Run_Length_Encoded), and will import and export via that format.

+GIFs can be exported, but beware, it's slow and might crash your system.
+GIFs will be sized according to the viewport, so if you're full screen, you're probably going to have a bad time.

+The rule governing birth and death of cells can be modified to your liking.
+Colors are customizable.
+Importing and exporting to file is available.
+There are several sizes of brush.

 These can be compiled and run with the [Racket programming language](https://racket-lang.org/).

+VERSIONS

+I guess this is 0.0.1.

+CONTRIBUT(ORS|ING)

+So far, just me (rob@robertlavery.com.)
+Pull requests are welcome.